dannweeeee/foundry-fund-me-f23/README.md

 # Foundry Fund Me

-This is a Foundry Fund Me Project that is part of Cyfrin Solidity Blockchain Course.
+A Foundry Fund Me Project that is part of Cyfrin Solidity Blockchain Course.

 # Getting Started